 Finish up the basement to add a room

 The same rules apply to the attic of your home.
-Adding insulations and drywall to finish up the attic creates more usable space in the home.
+Adding insulation and drywall to finish up the attic creates more usable space in the home.

 Deck or patio/porch addition